pennylane-hq/jean_test_front/README.md

 yarn start
 ```

-### Objectives

-The goal is to use the provided API to build the prototype of an invoice editor.
-This prototype will contain pages to list, create, edit, delete and finalize invoices.

-We will pay attention to code quality and user experience.
-We will NOT pay attention to UI.
-We expect you to identify two advanced features which could be useful for an invoice editor.
-For each feature, we ask for:
-- an explanation of when this feature could be useful
-- a prototype implementation (feel free to work around API limitations)
-- your thoughts for a better / more robust implementation

 ### Deliverable

-- source code on a private GitHub repository (please invite @quentindemetz @tdeo @rpechayr @soyoh @alex-min @karineHbt @Juleffel @jfpimentel @lucasbonin)
+- Create a private GitHub repository containing the source code of your application
+- Invite the following GitHub users to it: `@quentindemetz` `@tdeo` `@rpechayr` `@soyoh` `@alex-min` `@karineHbt` `@Juleffel` `@jfpimentel` `@lucasbonin`
-- the application deployed using your favorite solution (vercel, netlify, heroku, personal server, etc.)
+- Deploy the application using any PaaS like Vercel, Netlify, Heroku, personal server, etc.
-- please submit links to the above [via this form](https://forms.gle/siH7Rezuq2V1mUJGA)
+- Submit links to the above [via this form](https://forms.gle/siH7Rezuq2V1mUJGA)

-You MUST use:
-- bootstrap as UI library
-- [react-bootstrap](https://react-bootstrap.github.io/) for bootstrap's javascript components to avoid using jquery

-You must NOT use:
-- a state management library (e.g. Redux)

 ## What you're working with

 ### Data model

-The prototype will interact with 4 entities:
-- `customers`: the list of customers
-- `products`: the list of available products
-- `invoices`: the list of existing invoices
+The REST API contains 4 resources: customers, products, invoices & invoice lines.

+Side notes:

+- Invoices contain multiple invoice lines.
+- Invoice lines are accessed via their invoice.
+To update them, use the relevant invoice API endpoints.
-  - point of attention, once the `finalized` field is set to `true`, no field may be modified except for `paid`
+- Once the `finalized` field is set to `true` for invoices, no field may be modified except for `paid`.
-- `invoice_lines`: the lines of an invoice

-### API

-The API is available at this URL: https://jean-test-api.herokuapp.com/.
-To use it, you
+The REST API base URL is `https://jean-test-api.herokuapp.com/`.
-must send the authorization token.
+Each API call must be authenticated using a `X-SESSION` header with the provided token.

-The openAPI documentation is available [here](https://jean-test-api.herokuapp.com/api-docs/index.html)

-Point of attention :
-- invoice lines are accessed via their invoice.
-To update them, use the relevant invoice API methods, as described in the Invoice API documentation
+An OpenAPI definition for this REST API is avaible [here](https://jean-test-api.herokuapp.com/api-docs/index.html).

+The invoices list endpoint supports a `filter` query param which can be used as described in [our external API documentation](https://pennylane.readme.io/docs/how-to-set-up-filters).

 ### API client

-The repository includes an Axios client.
+An API client based on `openapi-client-axios` is available through a React Context set up in `src/app/index.tsx`.
+The context can be consumed using the `useApi` hook.
 Before using it, please add the token you received in `/src/app/index.tsx`.
 If you do not have one, please contact us.

 ```tsx
 ReactDOM.render(